LASER HAIR REMOVAL AT HOME

 - Use a white kohl pencil to draw a “grid” on the area you’d like to treat, to make sure you cover the whole area.

-- Ensure the tip of the device is in “full contact” with the skin, not half off (the Phillips Lumea has a green light that comes on when this is done correctly).
+- Ensure the tip of the device is in “full contact” with the skin, not half off (the KetchBeauty IPL has a pink light that comes on when this is done correctly).

 - With larger areas like the shin, draw the device slowly across the area.
 With smaller/more tricky areas like the knees and ankles, lift the device off between each “zap”.

 - Shave between treatments.
 It may seem counter intuitive, but shaving coarsens the hair, making it easier for the beam to target it next time, and also encourages the hair to shed.